hsaikia/Agricola/README.md

 ## TODO

 - Improve harvest algorithm - currently tends to consume the raw grain which could be sowed or baked next turn.
+Reimplement Resource Conversions (Bake, any, Harvest) in terms of Actions.
 - Best fencing arrangements instead of same structure.
 - Best sowing strategy according to score.
 - Implement OCCs.